medelae/medelae/README.md

 - Hey! @medelae here.

-- I like all sorts of nerdy fun things, and making all sorts of nerdy fun things.
+- Math/CS grad.
+I like all sorts of nerdy fun things, and making all sorts of nerdy fun things.
 - I’m currently learning Javascript and the ukelele.
 - Thanks for visiting!